freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 free to create.
 This makes them ideal for reputation systems, where having "skin in the game" matters.

-#### Why Donations Are Appropriate
+#### Why Donations?

 Given that Freenet is a decentralized project, one might question why we rely on donations, which are inherently centralized.
-The answer lies in three key factors:
+There are three key reasons:

-1. **Anonymity**: Although donations involve a central process, they are designed to be anonymous, which aligns with the privacy principles at the core of Freenet.
-The anonymity mitigates the centralization aspect, ensuring that user privacy remains protected.
+1. **Anonymity**: Although donations involve a central process, they are anonymous thanks to the blind signature process.

 2. **Funding for a Larger Mission**: Donations provide essential funding to Freenet, which not only developed Ghost Keys but is also tackling the much broader challenge of decentralizing virtually